DNNCommunity/DNNDocs/content/administrators/setup/upgrade-evoq/index.md

 7. Go to https://localhost/install/install.aspx?mode=upgrade to start the installation.

+     > [!Note]
-     <div class="blue-callout">Note: If using a portal alias that was added to the machine's hosts file, use that fully-qualified domain name, instead of localhost.</div>
+     > If using a portal alias that was added to the machine's hosts file, use that fully-qualified domain name, instead of localhost.

     If you encounter ANY error: